fjvallarino/monomer/docs/design-decisions.md

 Why did you add themes, considering you can easily create a customized version of a widget by just writing a function and using it across the application?
 Why did you remove Margin?
 Why did you switch to returning Maybe from rect/size operations?
 Revise addOuterSizeReq (word this question properly before answering)
+Why does exit event works this way?
+Why not use dispose?
+Talk about the need for broadcast, the intention of not providing more events to widgets than needed, etc